 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Suspensions/Expulsions In 18-19, maintained at 3.5% students suspended at least once; 18.8% foster youth suspended and 7.7% of homeless students suspended.
 0 students were expelled in 19-20 or 20-21.
 In 21-22, the district lowered student suspensions from 3.5% students suspended at least once to 3.2%.
-As of May 15th 2023 the district suspension rate is 4.12%, up from 3.5% at the end of 21-22.
-There have been 4 students expelled.
-3 with suspended enforcement and one to JCCS.
-53% of foster youth were Decrease suspensions to 2% of students suspended at least once.
+In 22-23 the district suspension rate was 4.77%, up from 3.5% at the end of 21-22.
+There have been 5 students expelled.
+3 with suspended enforcement and two to JCCS.
+Decrease suspensions to 2% of students suspended at least once.
 Maintain a low expulsion rate of no more than 1%.
 Decrease suspensions for our foster youth to 5% or

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 suspended and 9% of homeless youth were suspended.
-5.95% of our African American students have been suspended less and our homeless youth to 3% or less.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 41.67% of foster youth were suspended and 7.43% of homeless youth were suspended.
+6.3% of our African American students have been suspended less and our homeless youth to 3% or less.
 Decrease suspensions of our African American students to be no more than 2% or equivalent to our district average.
 Chronic Absenteeism In 18-19, 15.4% of students chronically absent district-wide; 21% of students with special needs and 40% of homeless students In 21-22, 46% of students qualified as chronically absent district-wide.
 These are almost entirely related to COVID mandated absences and lack of submitting work during Independent Study.
 51% of students in special education were chronically absent, and 51% of homeless students were chronically absent.
-As of May 15, 2023 District wide there is a rate of 11.55% chronic absenteeism.
-24% of African American students are chronically absent 33% of our MLL population is chronically absent 49% of homeless students are chronically absent 35% of our special education population is chronically absent.
+In 22-23, 31% of students qualified as chronically absent district-wide.
+26% of African American students are chronically absent 34% of our MLL population is chronically absent 51% of homeless students are chronically absent 34% of our special education population is chronically absent.
 7% or less of student chronically absent district-wide 14% or less of African American students 10% or less of students identified as MLL 15% or less of homeless students 10% or less of students Parent and Family Engagement Held 57 parent events in 20-21; 1211 parents Held 69 parent events in 21-22; 960 parents Held 74 District family events in 2022-23 with Hold 60 parent events with more than 2,000